f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 - `Pod Status <https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase>`_

-You can also describe this resource for more detail.
+You can also describe this resource for more detail. **You'll have to replace your pod name with the example below**.

 .. code-block:: bash
    :caption: Describe CoreDNS